Mongoloid (song)

 "Mongoloid" is the first single released by American new wave band Devo in 1977, on the Booji Boy Records label.
 It was backed with the song "Jocko Homo".
 "Mongoloid" also had one of the first music videos made using collage.
-"Mongoloid" would later be re-recorded by Devo and appeared on the album Q: Are We Not Men?
+"Mongoloid" was later re-recorded by Devo and appeared on their debut studio album Q: Are We Not Men?
 A: We Are Devo! in 1978.
 It is also a staple of Devo's live shows.

-Song description
+Composition and lyrics

-"Mongoloid", like many of Devo's early songs, was built on a motorik beat.
+"Mongoloid" has been described as punk rock and avant-rock.
+Like many of Devo's early songs, it was built on a motorik beat.
 The song opens with a 4/4 electric bass line, which is then joined by drums, and electric guitar.
 Over this, a swooping overdubbed synthesizer line featuring frequent pitch bend is played on Minimoog.
 The synth is not used as a lead instrument during the song, and is used only in the opening and closing.
 The doubled vocals are sung simultaneously by both Gerald V. Casale and Robert "Bob 1" Mothersbaugh.
 On the original single, the vocals are deliberately sung in a nasal fashion.

 The lyrics describe a man with Down syndrome who leads a normal life in a de-evolved society, hence the lyric "He was a mongoloid, mongoloid / His friends were unaware / Mongoloid, he was a mongoloid / Nobody even cared".